 i7 vs i9 – How do they compare?

 This answer depends on which Intel architecture you’re referring to.
 As I mentioned, whether a processor is called i9 is a little arbitrary, so it does get confusing, but let’s break it down:

 Speaking generally, i9s are simply faster processors than are i7s – more cores, higher clock, more cache.
 The big differentiator is when it comes to Hyperthreading, the feature that creates two processing threads for every physical core.
-For 9th Gen Core processors, Intel has restricted Hyperthreading to i9 only.
-For previous generation Core processors, i7 was the class with Hyperthreading.
+Depending on the specific processor architecture, this may be a feature exclusive to i9 only, though that’s not the case with 11th and 12th Gen.